rockettheme/docs/Docs/joomla/platform/templates.md

 ![][install2]

-:   1. **Install** This sidebar indicates which area within the Extension Manager you're in.
+:   1. **Install** This sidebar indicates which area within the Extension Manager you are in.
 [37%, 13%, nw]
     2. **Browse** Locate the template's ZIP file on your local drive.
 [60%, 91%, sw]
     3. **Upload and Install** This will begin installation of your new template.
 [71%, 42%, ne]